Calzizzle/F.A.S.T.-FIRST-ALLIANCE-SELECTION-TOOL/README.md

 # F.A.S.T.-FIRST-ALLIANCE-SELECTION-TOOL-
-A Google Apps Script Javascript that allows for FRC event data to be directly imported into a Google Sheet
+A Google Apps Script Javascript that allows for FRC event data to be directly imported into a Google Sheet Created by Caleb Russell of FRC Team 7056 -The F.A.S.T.
+Team (Fowlerville Area Scientific Technicians)

 # Features
 - LIVE EPA and Role breakdown